Aaron Judge Player Props: Yankees vs. Orioles

 Orioles Pitching Rankings

-- The pitching staff for the Orioles has a collective 8.5 K/9, which ranks 20th in MLB.
+- The Orioles pitching staff ranks 21st in MLB with a collective 8.3 strikeouts per nine innings.

-- The Orioles' 5.53 team ERA ranks 25th among all league pitching staffs.
+- The Orioles' 5.33 team ERA ranks 24th across all MLB pitching staffs.

-- The Orioles rank 16th in baseball in home runs allowed (nine total, 1.3 per game).
+- The Orioles rank 15th in baseball in home runs given up (10 total, 1.3 per game).

-- Irvin (0-1) starts for the Orioles, his second of the season.
+- Wells starts for the first time this season for the Orioles.

-- His last appearance came on Sunday against the Boston Red Sox, when the lefty went four innings, surrendering six earned runs while giving up eight hits.
+- The 28-year-old right-hander has appeared in relief one time this season.

 © 2023 Data Skrive.
 All rights reserved.